Spaghetti Squash Vegetable Pasta Recipe

 - 1 clove garlic, cut top off and drizzle with olive oil and roast in oven beside your speghetti squash

-- dash salt, pepper, hot pepper flakes, sprinkle over pasta to your taste
+- dash salt, pepper, hot pepper flakes, sprinkled over pasta to your taste

 - Wash spaghetti squash, cut in half lengthwise, and scrape out all the seeds with a spoon.